-Assumption Rationale The TIMs chosen for the second-line market basket were baricitinib (RA-BUILD and RA-BEACON), adalimumab (RA-BEAM), etanercept (APPEAL), tofacitinib (ORAL-STEP), golimumab (GO-AFTER), and upadacitinib (SELECT-NEXT). ^{7,14,15,18-21} The choice of TIMs to include in the market basket average was based on availability of DAS28 data at three months after initiating a TIM.
+Assumption Rationale The TIMs chosen for the second-line market basket were baricitinib (RA-BUILD and RA-BEACON), adalimumab (RA-BEAM), etanercept (APPEAL), tofacitinib (ORAL Step), golimumab (GO-AFTER), and upadacitinib (SELECT-NEXT).7,14,15,18-21 The choice of TIMs to include in the market basket average was based on availability of DAS28 data at three months after initiating a TIM.
 We chose to include data for treatments from line one as well because they could be considered in the second-line market basket of TIMs in the treatment arms where they are not included as line one.
 However, we included data for these drugs only from trials not informing efficacy in line one.
 We assumed that the efficacy of the market basket of TIM treatment was 84% of its calculated average efficacy across the TIMs included.
 Prior published data shows a mean 16% reduction in treatment efficacy following failure by current therapy in RA.
 While this was specific to switching to another TNF inhibitor after failure by a prior one, we apply this reduction to JAK inhibitors following failure.
 We apply this reduced efficacy only once to estimate a readjusted efficacy for the market basket, and do not apply a 16% reduction each time a failure with a line of therapy occurs.
 We assumed conversion ratios of 2x and 1.5x for DAS28-ESR to DAS28-CRP to derive the proportions in remission and low disease activity for tofacitinib and its conventional DMARD comparator.
-Some trials (SELECT-Monotherapy, RA-BUILD, RA-BEACON, and ORAL-STEP) simultaneously reported DAS28-ESR and DAS28-CRP outcomes for upadacitinib, baricitinib, and tofacitinib, and their respective comparators.
-An average of the disease activity proportions using DAS28-CRP and DAS28-ESR data was used to estimate an approximate 2x and 1.5x ratio of DAS28-CRP to DAS28-ESR in the TIM arms, while the conventional DMARD arms showed more variability.
-In the absence of DAS28-CRP trial data at three months, we applied these ratios to the DAS28-ESR data to derive DAS28-CRP data at three months for tofacitinib and its conventional DMARD comparator.
-The uncertainty surrounding this was tested in a sensitivity analysis.
+Some trials (SELECT-MONOTHERAPY, RA-BUILD, RA-BEACON, and ORAL Step) simultaneously reported DAS28-ESR and DAS28-CRP outcomes for upadacitinib baricitinib, and tofacitinib, and their respective comparators.
+An average of the disease activity proportions using DAS28-CRP and DAS28-ESR data was used to estimate an approximate 2x and 1.5x ratio of comparison between tofacitinib and adalimumab in our analyses due to a lack of comparable efficacy data.
+Our comparison was therefore restricted to only upadacitinib versus adalimumab.
+However, we comment on the value of tofacitinib and adalimumab based on the cost effectiveness of each of these TIMs when compared to conventional DMARDs in their respective trials.